osmbe/website/content/projects/heritage-crowd-sourced.en.md

 My starting point is the list of immovable heritage items on Wikipedia.
 For Flanders, previous contributors have compiled a [list of items per village](https://nl.wikipedia.org/wiki/Cultureel_erfgoed_in_Belgi%C3%AB).
 I wrote a [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) program that converts such a wiki-page into a file with [waypoints](https://en.wikipedia.org/wiki/Waypoint) that can be used on a GPS-device or in navigation programs for smartphones such as [OsmAnd](http://osmand.net/).

-{{< figure src="https://photos.smugmug.com/OSM/Screenshots/Screenshots-1/i-8ntJtzd/0/O/70.jpg" alt="Garmin Dakota 10 with waypoints" >}}{{< mdl-disable "<!-- markdownlint-disable MD034 -->" >}}
+{{< figure src="https://photos.smugmug.com/OSM/Screenshots/Screenshots-1/i-8ntJtzd/0/O/70.jpg" alt="Garmin Dakota 10 with waypoints" >}}

-{{< figure src="https://photos.smugmug.com/OSM/Screenshots/Screenshots-1/i-63Fvk2T/0/O/92%20copy.jpg" caption="Garmin Dakota 10 showing heritage items as red and blue flags, as well as some details on the item" >}}{{< mdl-disable "<!-- markdownlint-disable MD034 -->" >}}
+{{< figure src="https://photos.smugmug.com/OSM/Screenshots/Screenshots-1/i-63Fvk2T/0/O/92%20copy.jpg" caption="Garmin Dakota 10 showing heritage items as red and blue flags, as well as some details on the item" >}}

 {{< figure src="https://photos.smugmug.com/OSM/Screenshots/HeritageCrowdSourced/i-4LK2Lp4/0/O/Screenshot_2017-03-27-14-38-59.png" caption="In OsmAnd the waypoints are displayed as red circles with white star.
 Clicking on a star shows additional information at the bottom of the screen.
-In case there are multiple items close to one another, the details are listed for each item" >}}{{< mdl-disable "<!-- markdownlint-disable MD034 -->" >}}
+In case there are multiple items close to one another, the details are listed for each item" >}}

 This allows me to make small detours during my planned walks in order to visit (or view) the historical items.
 At the location I check whether the item still exists and take pictures of it.
 When the item no longer exists, I inform the Onroerend Erfgoed agency later on so they can update their database as well.
 I have the impression that they appreciate this kind of feedback.